Having a Ball

 divider 2

-If parks are your thing, Beloit has plenty to choose from.
-Big Hill Park is one of Beloit’s most scenic sites.
-Located on the bluffs of the Rock River, this 190-acre park boasts nature and hiking trails, an environmental education center, a picnic shelter, restrooms, play equipment, cross-country ski trails and a scenic overlook with spectacular vistas.
+Big Hill Park, 1101 Big Hill Road, is one of Beloit’s most scenic sites.
+Located on the bluffs of the Rock River, this 190-acre park is the perfect place for adventure with nature and hiking trails, an environmental education center, two picnic shelters, restrooms, two playgrounds, cross-country ski trails and a scenic overlook with spectacular vistas.

-The crown jewel of Beloit is Riverside Park, located on the banks of the Rock River.
-The park buzzes with activity all through the year, but it really comes alive during summer with Music at Harry’s Place, Dancin’ at Harry’s Place and the Fourth of July Festival, Pops on the Rock.
-In addition, this 23-acre park is home to famous Turtle Island Playground; Beloit River Walk, a 3.5 mile paved walk-bike path around the Rock River; the Harry C. Moore Pavilion and the Rotary River Center.
-Paddle boats and tandem bicycles are available for rent.
-The park also features fishing, ice skating on the lagoon, two picnic shelters, play equipment, lighted tennis courts, concessions and restrooms.
-Free Admission.
+More centrally located, Beloit is also home to Riverside Park, located on the banks of the Rock River.
+The park buzzes with activity throughout the year, but it comes alive during the summer, with Music at Harry’s Place, Dancing at Harry’s Place and the Fourth of July festival, Pops on the Rock.
+In addition, this 23-acre park is home to the Beloit River Walk, a paved 3.5 mile walking and biking path that wraps around the Rock River, the Harry C. Moore Pavilion and the Rotary River Center.

 Rick Barder is a bicycle enthusiast.
 The Beloit resident rides at least 2,500 miles a year.
 “I encourage all levels of ridership, whether you’re a beginner or hardcore rider,” he says.
 “Bicycling is a great way to stay fit and help the environment.
 It’s a great activity that everyone can participate in.”